cfengine/documentation/reference/promise-types/access.markdown

 transmitted (See [Function
 remoteclassesmatching](#Function-remoteclassesmatching)).

-The term `query` may also be used in commercial versions of CFEngine to query the server for data from embedded databases.
-This is currently for internal use only, and is used to grant access to report \`menus'.
-If the promiser of a query request is called collect\_calls, this grants access to server peering collect-call tunneling (See [call\_collect\_interval in server](#call_005fcollect_005finterval-in-server)).
+The term `query` may also be used in CFEngine Enterprise to query the server for data from embedded databases.
+This is currently for internal use only, and is used to grant access to report 'menus'.
+If the promiser of a query request is called `collect_calls`, this grants access to server peering collect-call tunneling.

 #### `report_data_select` (body template)

+**This body is only available in CFEngine Enterprise.**

 **Type**: body

-**Synopsis**: Restricts access to data for specified query type reported to Enterprise Hub.
+**Synopsis**: Restricts access to data for specified query type reported to the CFEngine Enterprise Database.

 **Example**: